 These factors often dictate how quickly we can acquire guest posts.

-For example, it might be faster to get guest posts for an established website with an accomplished CEO, than say an e-commerce website that's 5 months old with little to no content.
+For example, it might be faster to get guest posts for an established website with an accomplished CEO, than say, an e-commerce website that's 5 months old with little content.